cournape/Bento/README.rst

 `github`_.
 Bugs should be reported on bento `issue-tracker`_.
 Online `documentation`_ is available on github as well.

-BENTO IS IN (VERY) EARLY STAGES: ANY PRODUCTION USAGE IS STRONGLY DISCOURAGED AT THIS POINT.
+BENTO IS IN EARLY STAGES: WHILE IT IS USABLE, IT MAY STILL SIGNIFICANTLY CHANGE in BACKWARD INCOMPATIBLE WAYS.

 Nevertheless, bento is already capable of building numpy and scipy on some platforms, with less code and more flexibility than the current distutils-based